i-MSCP/plugins/incubator/InstantSSH/README.md

 #### Debian / Ubuntu packages to install before installing this plugin

-* initscripts
+* busybox
 * libfile-homedir-perl
 * libpam-chroot
 * makejail

-You can install these packages by executing the following commands:
+You can install these packages by executing the following command:

 	# aptitude update
-	# aptitude install initscripts libfile-homedir-perl libpam-chroot makejail
+	# aptitude install busybox libfile-homedir-perl libpam-chroot makejail

-**Note:** If a package is not installed on your system, the plugin will raise an error.
+**Note:** If a package is not installed on your system, the plugin will thrown an error.

 ### Installation